AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 - Refactor `let` to `const` only after some code has to be written, and you're reasonably sure that you've got a case where there shouldn't be variable reassignment.

 Which opinion to follow is entirely up to you.
 As always, do your own research and figure out which one you think is the best.

+My personal opinion is to always use `const` by default and then switch to `let` if you see yourself in need of rebinding the value.